kh498/CommandAPI/README.md

 CommandAPI
 ==========
+## About
-__About:__ This is a CommandAPI that I developed so that I can avoid having to statically register any command whether using reflection and a CommandExecutor, or simply putting the commands into my plugin.yml.
+This is a CommandAPI that I developed so that I can avoid having to statically register any command whether using reflection and a CommandExecutor, or simply putting the commands into my plugin.yml.
 This is a purely annotation based API.
 The functionality to statically add commands is there, I just have not implemented any ways that are easy for a user to do so.

+## How to use
-__How to use:__ Using this CommandAPI is super simple, and requires minimum 3 lines to register the commands, and obviously the commands themselves.
+Using this CommandAPI is super simple, and requires minimum 3 lines to register the commands, and obviously the commands themselves.

 First in either your onEnable() or onLoad() you're going to want to do this:
 ```java